j2hn-oh/YOLO-EdgeBench/README.md

 ultralytics/ultralytics:latest-jetson-jetpack6
 ```

-The current experiment scripts use NVIDIA Nsight Systems 2024.5.4 installed on the host and mount it into the workload containers.
+The experiment scripts expect NVIDIA Nsight Systems 2024.5.4 at `/opt/nvidia/nsight-systems/2024.5.4`.
+If a different version is installed, update the Nsight Systems path in the experiment scripts accordingly.

 ## 4. Repository Structure